 If your child is drunk with power, you may need to take strong action to take it back.
 Communicate with the coparent and organize a coup d’etat!
 Take back your power!
 Your teen will most likely resist such an overthrow, but it is for their own good.
 While teens may look like adults, they are not.
 They cannot reason or use logic at adult levels quite yet?
 So do not give them power by allowing their misbehavior to limit your actions.
 Teens still need and feel safe when they have firm dependable boundaries.
 They may not thank you for it, but they need them all the same.

 Please check back as Natalie and Joleen talk about more reasons children misbehave.
 If you’d like more information on each of these 7 reasons this week, we encourage you to get the book by Scott Sells, Parenting Your Out of Control Teenager.
 Thank you for reading!

 ***Adapted from “Parenting Your Out of Control Teenager” by Scott Sells pages 15-16

-Alexa Griffith, LMHC, LCAC, NCC, RPT is a licensed therapist and Registered Play Therapist at Imagine Hope Counseling Group.
-Alexa enjoys doing marriage counseling, individual counseling, couples and relationship counseling.
-Alexa also does play therapy, family counseling, child counseling, and adolescent counseling.
+Christy Fogg, BS, LCSQ is a licensed therapist at Imagine Hope Counseling Group.
+Christy enjoys doing marriage counseling, individual counseling, couples and relationship counseling.
+Christy also does family counseling, child counseling, and adolescent counseling.
 Imagine Hope serves the Indianapolis area, including the surrounding areas of Carmel, Fishers, Noblesville, Zionsville, and Westfield